-Edberg et al., [2016] have suggested that the signatures in Figure 7 might be interpreted as the ICME merging with a Stream Interaction Region (SIR).
-The WSA-ENLIL+Cone simulation (center right panel of Figure 3) indicates that the SIR was just ahead of the western flank of the ICME which was interacting with the trailing part of the high speed solar stream.
-Therefore, we expect the ICME to be entrained in the high speed stream.
-Figure 2 e of Edberg et al. [2016] seems to support this interpretation.
-Observations shown in Figure 7 may indicate that the first jump in velocity and magnetic field at 16:30 UT could have been the forward SIR edge (or possibly the SIR driven shock) and the second jump at ~17:30 UT could have been the ICME still inside the SIR (or possibly the ICME driven shock).
-Moreover, the large FD in the observed by Rosetta (Figure 7c) suggests the passage of a large ICME, and in addition, as described later, the ICME also hit Saturn some weeks later.
+that the SIR was just ahead of the western flank of the ICME which was interacting with the trailing part of the high-speed solar stream.
+Therefore, we expect the ICME to be entrained in the high-speed stream.
+Figure 2e of Edberg et al. [2016] seems to support this interpretation.
+Observations shown in Figure 7 may indicate that the first jump in velocity and magnetic field at 16:30 UT could have been the forward SIR edge (or possibly the SIR driven shock), and the second jump at ~17:30 UT could have been the ICME still inside the SIR (or possibly the ICME-driven shock).
+Moreover, the large FD observed by Rosetta (Figure 7c) suggests the passage of a large ICME, and in addition, as described later, the ICME also hit Saturn some weeks later.
 However, we note that a SIR also can produce a FD [e.g., Richardson, 2004].
 Figure 7c indicates that the GCR decrease started before the large jump in magnetic field at ~17:30 UT.
 Therefore, it could be that the stream ahead of the shock/ICME produced the starting point of the decrease, and then, the ICME passage produced the deep decrease.

 The arrival time predicted by the CDPP propagation tool is 17:00 UT on 22 October 2014, only half an hour later than the arrival time of the shock arrival obtained from the magnetometer and plasma data.
-The WSA-ENLIL+Cone model (centre-right panel of Figure 3) shows the far western flank of the ICME arriving at Rosetta on 22 October 2014 at 10:00 UT, a few hours earlier than the observed arrival.
+The WSA-ENLIL + Cone model (Figure 3, middle right) shows the far western flank of the ICME arriving at Rosetta on 22 October 2014 at 10:00 UT, a few hours earlier than the observed arrival.